September 19, 2016

 Disclosure of Payments By Resource Extraction Issuers

-On August 22, 2012, the Securities and Exchange Commission (“SEC” or “Commission”) adopted amendments to its disclosure rules to implement Section 1504 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the “Dodd-Frank Act”).
-Section 1504 added Section 13(q) to the Securities Exchange Act of 1934 (the “Exchange Act”), which requires the Commission to issue rules requiring resource extraction issuers to include in an annual report on new Form SD information relating to certain payments made to a foreign government or the Federal Government for the purpose of the commercial development of oil, natural gas, or minerals.
-The Commission adopted new Exchange Act Rule 13q-1 and amended new Form SD2 to implement the disclosure requirements.
+On July 20, 2016, the Securities and Exchange Commission (“SEC” or “Commission”) adopted amendments to its disclosure rules to implement Section 1504 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the “Dodd-Frank Act”).
+Section 1504 added Section 13(q) to the Securities Exchange Act of 1934 (the “Exchange Act”), which requires the Commission to issue rules requiring resource extraction issuers to include in an annual report on Form SD information relating to certain payments made to a foreign government or the Federal Government for the purpose of the commercial development of oil, natural gas, or minerals.
+The Commission adopted Exchange Act Rule 13q-1 and amended Form SD to implement the disclosure requirements.

 Definition of “Resource Extraction Issuer” and Application of the Disclosure Requirements

-Under the rules, a “resource extraction issuer” is defined as an issuer that:
+Under the rules, a “resource extraction issuer” is defined as an issuer, including a smaller reporting company, that:

 To determine whether it meets the definition of “resource extraction issuer,” an issuer must consider whether it is engaged in the commercial development of oil, natural gas, or minerals.
-“Commercial development of oil, natural gas, or minerals” is defined to include the activities of exploration, extraction, processing, and export, or the acquisition of a license for any such activity.
-The adopting release provides additional guidance regarding the activities.
+“Commercial development of oil, natural gas, or minerals” means exploration, extraction, processing, and export of oil, natural gas, or minerals, or the acquisition of a license for any such activity.
+Form SD and the adopting release provide additional guidance regarding these activities.
 The definition of “commercial development” is intended to capture only activities that are directly related to the commercial development of oil, natural gas, or minerals.
 It is not intended to capture activities that are ancillary or preparatory to commercial development.

 Under the disclosure requirements, a resource extraction issuer must disclose payments that are:

-In addition, the rules specifically identify the types of payments that an issuer must disclose, which are taxes, royalties, fees (including license fees), production entitlements, bonuses, dividends, and payments for infrastructure improvements.
-The rules clarify the types of taxes, fees, bonuses, and dividends that an issuer must disclose.
+In addition, the rules specifically identify the types of payments that an issuer must disclose, which include taxes, royalties, fees (including license fees), production entitlements, bonuses, dividends, payments for infrastructure improvements, and, if required by law or contract, community and social responsibility payments.
+The rules clarify the types of taxes, fees, bonuses, royalties, and dividends that an issuer must disclose.
 A resource extraction issuer must disclose payments made for:

 A resource extraction issuer must disclose in-kind payments if the payments fall within the types of payments identified in the rules.